sh3lk/mx/website/blog/improve_cloud_efficiency.md

 [Argo][argo], [Git][git]) and homegrown platforms to make operator teams more productive in the cloud.

-Service Weaver can complement the developer productivity ecosystem with a flexible framework that enables teams to minimize upfront architectural decisions (*Figure 1*), conduct comprehensive integration / E2E tests locally (*Figure 2*), and deploy scalable apps on containerized runtimes (e.g. [GKE][gke], [EKS][eks], [Cloud Run][cloudrun]).
+MX can complement the developer productivity ecosystem with a flexible framework that enables teams to minimize upfront architectural decisions (*Figure 1*), conduct comprehensive integration / E2E tests locally (*Figure 2*), and deploy scalable apps on containerized runtimes (e.g. [GKE][gke], [EKS][eks], [Cloud Run][cloudrun]).
 Teams have